1987 CA-TennisTrophy – Doubles

-The 1987 CA-TennisTrophy – Doubles was an event of the 1987 CA-TennisTrophy tennis tournament played on indoor hard courts at the Wiener Stadthalle in Vienna, Austria.
+The 1987 CA-TennisTrophy – Doubles was an event of the 1987 CA-TennisTrophy tennis tournament played on indoor hard courts at the Wiener Stadthalle in Vienna, Austria from 19 October until 26 October 1987.
+The draw consisted of 16 teams of which four were seeded.
 Ricardo Acioly and Wojciech Fibak were the defending champions but they competed with different partners that year, Acioly with Luiz Mattar and Fibak with Henri Leconte.
 Acioly and Mattar lost in the first round to Mark Dickson and Jorge Lozano, as did Fibak and Leconte to Petr Korda and Diego Nargiso.